arborworkflows/arborworkflows.github.com/_posts/tutorials/2018-09-20-New-Interface-Tutorial.md

 title: Introduction to a New Arbor Interface
 author:
   - bob_thacker
-summary: Use a new interface for Arbor apps
+summary: Use a new interface for Arbor apps.
 comments: true
 image:
   teaser: arbor_logo/arbor_256px.png